startechnica/apps/charts/netbox/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

+## Breaking Changes

+  * The `worker.autoscaling.targetCPUUtilizationPercentage` setting has been renamed to `worker.autoscaling.targetCPU`.
+  * The `worker.autoscaling.targetMemoryUtilizationPercentage` setting has been renamed to `worker.autoscaling.targetMemory`.
+  * The `serviceMonitor` setting has been renamed to `metrics.serviceMonitor`.
+  * The `metricsEnabled` setting has been renamed to `metrics.enabled`.
+  * The `serviceMonitor` setting has been renamed to `metrics.serviceMonitor`.

 ## Upgrading

 ### Bundled PostgreSQL